-An explanation of how to import meat and poultry is found in section VIII above.
+Explanation on how to import meat and poultry to Indonesia can be found in section VIII above.
 Importers must indicate the product being imported and the market destination (restaurant, hotel, catering, industry, retail, etc.) in their SRP application.
-Import recommendations can be applied for at any time, but must be used to apply for an import permit to MOT within 3 months.
-Import permits are valid for 6 months from the issuance of an import recommendation.
-Officially, MOA no longer issues volume allocations.
+Import recommendations can be applied for at any time, but the obtained SRP must be used to apply for an import permit from MOT within 3 months after its publication.
+Import permits are valid for 6 months from the date of MoA's import recommendation publication.
+MoA does not issue import volume allocations anymore.
 Health certificates from exporting countries must indicate the SRP and SPI Number.
 Only approved meat and poultry establishments are allowed to export products to Indonesia.
-As of early September 2017, there are 22 U.S. beef establishments, 9 pork establishments and one lamb establishment approved by MOA.
+As of December 2018, there are 22 U.S. beef establishments, 9 pork establishments and one lamb establishment approved by MOA.